Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Experimental details

 To ensure fair comparison and reproducibility, we strictly follow the dataset construction, preprocessing, and evaluation protocol defined in the MedIAnomaly benchmark~\cite{CAI2025103500}.
 We evaluate our proposed method on seven publicly available medical imaging datasets spanning five imaging modalities, including chest X-rays, brain MRI, retinal fundus images, dermatoscopic images, and histopathology images, as summarized in Table \ref{tab:dataset_summary}.

-The \textit{RSNA Pneumonia Detection Dataset}~\cite{stein2018rsna} and \textit{VinDr-CXR Dataset}~\cite{nguyen2022vindrcxr} consist of chest X-ray images, where normal cases are used for training and images with pneumonia or other pathological findings are treated as anomalies during testing.
-The \textit{Brain Tumor Dataset}~\cite{nickparvar2021brain} and \textit{BraTS2021 Dataset}~\cite{baid2021brats} involve brain MRI data; in both cases, slices without tumors are considered normal, while tumor-containing slices are treated as anomalous.
+The \textit{RSNA Pneumonia Detection Dataset} (RSNA)~\cite{stein2018rsna} and \textit{VinDr-CXR Dataset} (Vin)~\cite{nguyen2022vindrcxr} consist of chest X-ray images, where normal cases are used for training and images with pneumonia or other pathological findings are treated as anomalies during testing.
+The \textit{Brain Tumor Dataset} (Brain)~\cite{nickparvar2021brain} and \textit{BraTS2021 Dataset} (BraTS)~\cite{baid2021brats} involve brain MRI data; in both cases, slices without tumors are considered normal, while tumor-containing slices are treated as anomalous.

-The \textit{LAG Dataset}~\cite{li2019lag} focuses on retinal fundus images for glaucoma detection, where normal images are used for training and glaucomatous images are considered anomalies.
-The \textit{ISIC 2018 Dataset}~\cite{codella2019isic} contains dermatoscopic images, where nevus (NV) is defined as the normal class and all other lesion categories are treated as anomalous.
-The \textit{Camelyon16 Dataset}~\cite{litjens2018camelyon16} comprises histopathology whole-slide images, from which patches of size $256 \times 256$ at 40$\times$ magnification are extracted; patches containing tumor regions are considered anomalies.
+The \textit{LAG Dataset} (LAG)~\cite{li2019lag} focuses on retinal fundus images for glaucoma detection, where normal images are used for training and glaucomatous images are considered anomalies.
+The \textit{ISIC 2018 Dataset} (ISIC)~\cite{codella2019isic} contains dermatoscopic images, where nevus (NV) is defined as the normal class and all other lesion categories are treated as anomalous.
+The \textit{Camelyon16 Dataset} (C16)~\cite{litjens2018camelyon16} comprises histopathology whole-slide images, from which patches of size $256 \times 256$ at 40$\times$ magnification are extracted; patches containing tumor regions are considered anomalies.